wrightdylan/57challenges/README.md

 57 is a bit of an arbitrary number.
 I wonder if this is a reference to Heinz's 57 varieties.

-:open_book:Get the book direct from PragProg [here](https://pragprog.com/titles/bhwb/exercises-for-programmers/).
+:open_book: Get the book direct from PragProg [here](https://pragprog.com/titles/bhwb/exercises-for-programmers/).

 ## Solutions